 However, the studies of psychology and sociology have demonstrated that individuals with high feelings of well-being perform better than those with low feelings of well-being, and leisure participation can improve personal competency and work performance, which will then enhance their labor productivity.
-Firstly, some studies have reported a positive correlation between leisure and psychological well-being and health(Chen, 2014; Coleman, 1993; Fernandez-Ballesteros et al., 2001; Laukka, 2007; Liu et al., 2016; Reich and Zautra, 2010).
+Firstly, some studies have reported a positive correlation between leisure and psychological well-being and health (Chen, 2014; Coleman, 1993; Fernandez-Ballesteros et al., 2001; Laukka, 2007; Liu et al., 2016; Reich and Zautra, 2010).
 The more important concern is that to some extent leisure can improve quality of life of individuals.
-Iwasaki (2007)reviewed studies of major pathways or mechanisms through which leisure can facilitate meaning-making and enhance quality of life, including (1) happiness and positive emotions brought by leisure, (2) self-respect and positive identity obtained from leisure, (3) social and cultural ties and harmonious development promoted through leisure, and (4) the contribution of leisure to human's learning and human's development throughout human life.
-Hills and Argyle (1998)found that sports, music, church, and watching soap operas are four common leisure activities that can bring positive emotions.
-Therefore, people who participate in more leisure activities are happier than those who do not(Vogel et al., 2016; Zhao and Fang, 2013).
+Csikszentmihalyi (1997) argued proposed that flow2 experience generates individual spiritual fulfillment.
+When individuals participate in leisure activities, they would have the flow experience (Stebbins 2000), which could improve self-awareness, and creativity (Nimrod, 2007), strengthen skills (Andrew and Withey 1976; Chen 2010; James 2010), and thus improve their efficiency.
+Iwasaki (2007) reviewed studies of major pathways or mechanisms through which leisure can facilitate meaning-making and enhance quality of life, including (1) happiness and positive emotions brought by leisure, (2) self-respect and positive identity obtained from leisure, (3) social and cultural ties and harmonious development promoted through leisure, and (4) the contribution of leisure to human's learning and human's development throughout human life.
+Hills and Argyle (1998) found that sports, music, church, and watching soap operas are four common leisure activities that can bring positive emotions.
+Therefore, people who participate in more leisure activities are happier than those who do not, and their working efficiencies are more efficiently (Vogel et al., 2016; Zhao and Fang, 2013).
 However, there is some evidence that TV can produce a drowsy and passive state(Kubey and Csikszentmihalyi, 1990; Wei et al., 2015).
 Also, people who watch more TV are less happy than those who watch less TV(Böhnke, 2005; Lu and Argyle, 1993; Smeets et al., 2018).

 Additionally, Li and Tsai (2013)explored the relevance between specific leisure activities and particular personality traits.
 They argued that individual personality differences may affect leisure choices.
 Hills and Argyle (1998)also found that these personality differences could also influence the degree of happiness experienced.
 Melamed et al. (1995)elucidated the differences in the benefits individuals gain from different types of activities, assuming that the choices of leisure activity are the manifestation of an individual's personality.
-Additionally, Xie et al. (2018) investigated the leisure participation of knowledge workers and found the compensatory effect of leisure activities exhibiting significantly better profiles with higher work satisfaction, less burnout, and so forth.
-And individuals' labor productivity tends to increase along with their self-esteem, self-awareness(Gould et al., 2008; Nimrod, 2007; Xie et al., 2018).
+Additionally, Xie et al. (2018) investigated the leisure participation of knowledge workers and found the compensatory effect of leisure congruence on individual well-being and people engaged in congruent leisure activities exhibiting significantly better profiles with higher work satisfaction, less burnout, and so forth.
+And individuals' labor productivity tends to increase along with their self-esteem, self-awareness (Gould et al., 2008; Nimrod, 2007; Xie et al., 2018).